On Distributionally Robust Multistage Convex Optimization: Data-driven Models and Performance: Data-driven Model and Its Properties

 Here, \(\bbE_{\xi_t\sim p_t}\) is the expectation with respect to variable \(\xi_t\) distributed according to the probability measure \(p_t\).
-We remark that both the uncertainty sets \(\Xi_t\) and the ambiguity sets \(\calP_t\) are independent between stages, which are usually referred to as \emph{stagewise independence}.
+Note that we only consider uncertainty sets \(\Xi_t\) and ambiguity sets \(\calP_t\) that are independent between stages in this paper.
+This is usually referred to as \emph{stagewise independence} and is commonly adopted in MSCO and MRCO literature~\cite{shapiro2011analysis,georghiou2019robust}.